nicola-carraro/cfmt/README.md

 ## Usage
     cfmt [-stdout] path1 [path2 ...]
 You must provide at least one path.
-They must all contain valid C. The file contents are overwritten with formatted text.
+They must all contain valid C. File contents are overwritten with formatted text.

-If you provide the -stdout flag, the files are not overwritten, and the formatted text is printed to standard output
+If you provide the -stdout flag, files are not overwritten, and the formatted text is printed to standard output.

 ## Features
 Cfmt is "opinionated", as they say.
 In other words, it supports only one style and is not configurable.